 There are a number of ways to gain a place at the Open Championship.
 Players can qualify locally or internationally, or through one of a number of exemptions.
 Exemptions are largely in place to ensure that the top players all get to take their place in the field.
 The top fifty ranked players in the world automatically qualify, as do the top thirty in the previous year’s money lists.
 The players who finished in the top 10 of the previous Open Championship are also automatically invited, as is any previous Open champion aged 60 or under.

-- Betting on the PGA Championship – The PGA Championship is the last of the four golf majors played each year.
+The PGA Championship is the last of the four golf majors played each year.
 It is played annually in August, around 4 weeks after the British Open.
 The venue for the PGA Championship rotates every year, and it has been played at a number of different courses.
 It is often referred to as “Glory’s Last Shot”, a reference to it being the final major played in a calendar.
 The PGA Championship regularly features the top players in the world and attracts large worldwide audiences.

 The first PGA Championship took place at the Siwanoy Country Club in New York, in 1916 and the winner received $500 in prize money.
 These days, the winner of the PGA Championship will earn in excess of $1 million.
 It started out as a match play tournament but is now a stroke play contest, as are all golf majors.